 Shoosmiths interest policy

 This policy sets out how Shoosmiths LLP and Shoosmiths (Northern Ireland) LLP (Shoosmiths) applies interest in relation to funds held in our client bank account, in accordance with regulatory requirements.
-Shoosmiths is committed to compliance with its obligations under the SRA Code of Conduct 2011, the SRA Accounts Rules 2011, the Law Society of Scotland Practice Rules 2011 and the Law Society of Northern Ireland Solicitors Accounts Regulations 2014.
+Shoosmiths is committed to compliance with its obligations under the SRA Standards and Regulations, the Law Society of Scotland Practice Rules 2011 and the Law Society of Northern Ireland Solicitors Accounts Regulations 2014.

 Our interest policy seeks to provide a fair outcome for clients whilst recognising that money must be immediately available, unless clear instructions are received to the contrary.